Lme20/Pomodoro-System-IoT-project-/README.md

 This process should also be done with the buzzer, to obtain the desired amount for the resistors and avoid any issues concerning the aforementioned components.
 I personally believe this phase of the project could be improved if I dedicate more time to the circuit itself, as I've encountered several issues even during the wiring process, including wrong color values for the RGB led light, and a buzzer that would simply not respond even after pressing the button.

 I do not consider this project usable for production, as it still has room for wiring improvements, a possible redo of the pins and an in-depth overview of electrical calculations, including schematics.
-This circuit should be considered a prototype and therefore only for a development seup.
+This circuit should be considered a prototype and therefore only for a development setup.

 ### Platform